jlasedilla/ar-fe-onboarding/docs/index.md

-# Welcome to AR Technical Documenation
+# Welcome to AR Technical Document